SvenBroman/git_training/README.txt

 "Who's there?"
 "Git!"
 "Git who?"
-"Git on with the assignment!"
+"Git on with the assignment!”
+What’s up with this?